xcart/xc5-manual/en/modules/social_login/setting_up_google_login_for_your_store.md

 To add the Google Login feature to your X-Cart store site, complete the following steps:

-1. Create OAuth2 client ID for your store site (See {% link "Creating OAuth2 client ID" ref_LMCQeIrv %}).
+1. Create OAuth2 client ID for your store site (See [Creating OAuth2 client ID](#creating-oauth2-client-id)).
-2. Obtain your Google Client ID and Google Client secret and enter them on the "Social Login" module settings page in your X-Cart store's Admin area (See {% link "Configuring the Social Login module: Google" Setting-up-Google-Login-for-your-store_7504602.html %})
+2. Obtain your Google Client ID and Google Client secret and enter them on the "Social Login" module settings page in your X-Cart store's Admin area (See [Configuring the Social Login module: Google](#configuring-the-social-login-module-google))

 # Creating OAuth2 client ID